microsoft/MLOpsPython/docs/split_cicd_pipelines.md

 - The pipeline will **automatically trigger** on completion of the Model-Train-Register-CI pipeline
 - The pipeline will default to using the latest successful build of the Model-Train-Register-CI pipeline.
 It will deploy the model produced by that build.
-  - You can specify a build ID when running the pipeline manually.
+- You can specify a `Model-Train-Register-CI` build ID when running the pipeline manually.
+You can find this in the url of the build, and the model registered from that build will also be tagged with the build ID.

 ### Set up the pipeline

 In your Azure DevOps project, create and run a new build pipeline based on the  [diabetes_regression-cd-deploy.yml](../.pipelines/diabetes_regression-cd-deploy.yml) pipeline definition in your forked repository.

-Your first run will use the latest model created by the Model-Train-Register-CI pipeline.
+Your first run will use the latest model created by the `Model-Train-Register-CI` pipeline.

 Once the pipeline is finished, check the execution result: